WHAT TO WEAR DUCK HUNTING

 Now, let’s talk legs—the often overlooked heroes of your setup.
 Don’t sleep on field bibs either—they’re fantastic if you’re on dry land but still facing rough weather.
 And layering?
 Well, AVES’ technical pants fill a sweet spot here; put them under your bibs or waders for durable materials and unmatched comfort.
 The Bering Kinetic Bib is especially great for cold, wet hunts—insulated and waterproof, it’s like a warm hug for your legs.
 Meanwhile, the Drifter Pant adds that much-needed stretch and toughness for slippery or wet terrain.
 If you’re scouting early season or need something lighter, consider the Scout Pant as a versatile option.

 Feet straight up deserve the royal treatment.
 Waterproof, insulated boots that rise knee-high or thigh-high are critical for tackling marshy or muddy terrain.
 Paired with socks made of merino wool or synthetic alternatives, they keep your toes toasty and dry, helping you avoid that dreadful cold-foot shuffle.
-Remember, happy feet can mean the difference between lasting all day and calling it quits early.
+Remember, happy feet can mean the difference between lasting all day and calling it quits early

 We’ve all felt the sting of neglected extremities, right?
 Whether it's a cold ear or a stiff finger, it’s no fun.
 Caps and knit hats provide warmth and some essential camouflage.
 Gloves designed for duck hunters aren’t just for warmth; fingerless options can be a lifesaver when you’re working duck calls or handling your gun.
 Don’t overlook neck gaiters and face masks either—they offer protection against wind and keep you hidden.
 And while it might seem minor, sunglasses cut glare off the water surface, keeping your eyes sharp and focused.